-The Company, at his discretion, may grant employees an increase in pay grade on account of his/her length of service to the Company or favorable performance evaluation even though such employee remain at his/her current job rank or position.
+The Company may grant employees an increase in pay grade on account of his/her length of service to the Company or favorable performance evaluation even though such employee remain at his/her current job rank or position.

 A variance analysis for salary and other benefit entitlements shall be prepared by the HR Department before approval of any changes in the employment position which shall be communicated to the concerned employee.